thomas-lysens/Nodetifacts/README.md

 # Nodetifacts
-Artifacts MMORPG controller and automation application written in NodJS.
+Artifacts MMORPG controller and automation application written in NodeJS.